canonical/temporal-k8s-operator/documentation/tutorial/06-deploy-ui.md

 juju deploy temporal-ui-k8s
 ```

-2. Wait for the application to require the `ui:temporal` relation relation:
+2. Wait for the application to require the `ui:temporal` relation:

 ```
 Unit                Workload  Agent  Address     Ports  Message